 Clock setup Specifies the CPU clock.
 Choose between: CPU clock Specifies the exact clock frequency used by the internal processor clock, HCLK, in MHz.
 The value can have decimals.
 This value is used for configuring the SWO communication speed and for calculating timestamps.
 SWO clock Specifies the clock frequency of the SWO communication channel in KHz.
 Auto Automatically uses the highest possible frequency that the J-Link debug probe can handle.
 If Auto is not selected, the wanted SWO clock value can be input in the text box.
 The value can have decimals.
 Use this option if data packets are lost during transmission.
-To override the Cleak of tur artians use the Override president default artics in the

-To override the Clock setup options, use the Override project default option in the SWO Configuration dialog box, see Override project default, page 197.
+To override the Clock setup options, use the Override project default option in the SWO Configuration dialog box, see Override project default, page 209.